 This strawberry crisp can easily be made vegan by using coconut oil in place of the butter (in fact, the coconut oil lends a subtle but delicious flavor).
 Instead of topping the crisp with whipped cream or ice cream, use a whipped coconut cream or a vegan coconut ice cream instead.
-It’s a crowd-pleasing dessert that will please everybody at the table!
+It's a healthy, crowd-pleasing dessert that will please everybody at the table!

 How do you make a gluten-free crisp?

 - The gluten-free crisp topping gets made right in a mini food processor.
 Whole oats are ground to a flour, which binds the crisp together.
 It's flavored with cinnamon, nutmeg, salt, pecans (or you could use almond or walnuts) and brown sugar (or you could use coconut sugar).
 More whole oats are added at the end for texture.

 - You'll need 2 pounds (2 quarts) of strawberries for this crisp.
 Always wash fresh berries right before using them (I spread them out on paper towels to dry).
 I flavor the berries with fresh vanilla bean seeds, which lend an incredible aroma, although you could use a teaspoon of vanilla extract instead.
 I also add a touch of cardamom, which lends sweet complexity (try it!).
 A touch of cornstarch thickens the juices as the crisp bakes.

-- You can cook the crisp in an 8×8-inch baking dish, or any similarly sized dish.
+- You can cook the crisp in an 8x8-inch baking dish, or any similarly sized dish.
 Bake it in the upper third of the oven, which will help brown the topping.

 - Apple Pecan Crisp